coverified/website/README.md

 ### Coding guidelines

-- use CSS custom properties for variables
+- Use CSS custom properties for variables
-- use speaking variable names (rather longer and clear than short and meaningless)
+- Use speaking variable names (rather longer and clear than short and meaningless)
-- always use variables for colors
+- Always use variables for colors
-- always use variables for changing (eg. media queries) or configurable values (component props / css overrides)
+- Always use variables for changing (eg. media queries) or configurable values (component props / css overrides)
-- define local variables on top and global variable on `:root` or `:host`
+- Define local variables on top and global variable on `:root` or `:host`
-- use namespaced variable names:
+- Use namespaced variable names:
-  - do:
+  - Do:
     ```css
     :root {
         --color-primary: #ff00ff;